danivijay/gucs-wiki/activities/ES6 Challenge.md

 ## How to participate?

 Write a simple paragraph on your favorite ES6 feature, **3-8 sentences** are ideal.
-Post your entry in #showcase.
+Post your entry in **#showcase channel**.

-• Include the challenge name - **ES6Challenge** on top of the entry.
+- Include the challenge name - **ES6Challenge** on top of the entry.
-• You can specify why you like it, favorite use cases etc.
+- You can specify why you like it, favorite use cases etc.
-• Make sure it is short and simple
+- Make sure it is short and simple

 :page_facing_up: _**Sample Entry :**_